How a Startup Financial Model Can Boost Your Business: A Monthly Playbook

 If there is disagreement among stakeholders about the revenue goals, the budget will likely be ignored or misunderstood, leading to wasted time and resources.

-Annual Vision for Investors
+Annual vision for investors

 A good startup budget should lay out a company’s annual vision and provide milestones for investors to gauge progress.
 The budget should be clear, concise, and easy to understand.
 It should also be realistic and achievable.